alexeysas/sdc-path-planning/README.md

 ## Goal
 In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
 The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+Also, the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

 ## Solution Summary

-To achive the goal followng steps need to be perfomed for the car:
+To achieve the goal following steps need to be performed for the car:

-1. Get car telemetry data grom the simulator
+1. Get car telemetry data from the simulator
-2. From the tememetry determine car state:
+2. From the telemetry determine car state:
    * Lane
    * Coordinates
    * Speed
    * Planned path points from the previous planned path

-3. From telemetry get sensor fusion data - to form preadictions - so we can incroporate safety cost to the state machine.
+3. From telemetry get sensor fusion data - to form predictions - so we can incorporate safety cost to the state machine.

 4. Run state machine which:
    * Determine possible next states